• Menu

 Mountain view from the South Platte River in Deckers.
 Photo: Heath Alseike

 If you’re looking to camp in nature near Castle Rock your best bet is the USFS campgrounds to the west in Sedalia/Deckers.
 They provide the in-mountain experience most look for in a Rockies camping trip.
-Sedalia is a tucked away southern metro town and gateway to the dirt biking, hiking and fishing within the Pike National Forest.
+Sedalia is a tucked-away southern metro town and gateway to dirt biking, hiking, and fishing within the Pike National Forest.
 Deckers in a tiny renowned fishing village in the heart of it.

 Randy Tucker